capysquash/pgsquash-engine/docs/user docs/github-webhooks.md

    - **Secret:** Paste your webhook secret from Step 2
    - **Events:** Select "Pull requests" and "Issue comments"
 3. Click **Add webhook**
-4. GitHub will send a test ping—check that it shows a green ✓
+4. GitHub will send a test ping - check that it shows a green ☑

 ### Step 5: Test the Integration